Team Chocolate Milk

 Gertie van den Goor and her husband Geert are passionate about dairy farming.
 So passionate that in 1999 they moved to dairy-friendly Michigan from the Netherlands.
 When not working on the farm, Gertie loves to quilt, cook, eat and read.
 She started running a few years ago after having some heart problems.
 “When I started, I could not run from the back door to the mailbox,” Gertie says.
 “Now I try to run three times a week for three to five miles and a few races each year.
 To celebrate my 55th birthday this year I ran my first (and only) full marathon.”

 Carla and her husband Kris own Evergreen Dairy in St Johns, Michigan.
 She is the sixth generation to be on her family’s farm.
-Carla hosts podcasts for the Michigan Ag Council, is the Essex Township supervisor and works in marketing.
+Carla hosts podcasts for the Michigan Ag Council, is the Essex Township supervisor, and works in marketing.
 Carla writes about the farm at Truth or Dairy and talks about farming at schools.
 The couple is raising three sons – twins Ty and Cole and their younger brother, Max.
 Carla loves running, hiking, swimming and being outdoors.
 She has competed in all sorts of races: Triathlons, agricultural-based obstacle races, marathons and a 50k (31 mile) ultramarathon.
 She sets new running goals every year – like running every day, running a race a month, or running races of all different lengths.
-But her favorite races are the ones her family runs with her.
+Her favorite races of all are the ones her family runs with her.

 Ross Williams is from Homer, MI.
 He is the sixth generation on his family’s dairy farm where they milk cows with robotic milkers.
 Ross runs numerous races a year including 5k, half marathons, triathlons and mud runs.
 He is always focused on keeping as healthy as possible and is always on the move!